Train derailment that killed 3 in Germany apparently was caused by landslide

 More than 100 people were aboard the Deutsche Bahn train when at least two carriages derailed Sunday evening in a forested area near Riedlingen, about 158 kilometers (98 miles) west of Munich.

-The train's driver, another employee and a passenger were killed, police said early Monday.
+The train's 32-year-old driver, a 36-year-old apprentice and a 70-year-old passenger were killed, police said Monday.
 Some of the 41 injured were seriously hurt.

 Police said the downpours in the area caused a sewage shaft to overflow, likely triggering the landslide of an embankment where the derailment occurred.